asbet/Backend-Prayer-Times/README.md

 ---

 🤝 Contributing
-1.Pull requests are welcome!
-2.Fork the repo
+Fork the repo

-3.Create a branch
+Create a branch

-4.Commit changes
+Commit changes

-5.Open a PR
+Open a PR